 At Rosedale playschool, we celebrate your child's birthday.
 We encourage you to select your child's birthday as one of your Lucky Duck days, too!
-As we still work through the lingering effects of the pandemic, we are asking that you do not bring or send treats or gift bags from home.
 The teachers will make sure that your child always feels extra special on their birthday or during their birthday week.

-14.2 Field Trips
+Field Trips

-At the time of printing, we are unsure if we will be permitted to go on any field trips this year.
-If we are able, specific written parental permission will be obtained prior to departing for any off-site trips requiring bus transportation.
+Specific written parental permission will be obtained prior to departing for any off-site trips requiring bus transportation.
 During the registration process you had the opportunity to sign our forms for nature walks around the school.
 Only registered students and parent helpers may attend the field trips and ride the bus hired to transport our students on an outing.
 Parents will be notified in advance of any outing either by our family communications platform, emails, newsletter, coatroom notice board and verbal notification prior to sign-in.
 Parents will be asked to sign and return a permission form that will outline the details of the trip.
-Staff will be required to take portable record (see records) on any off-site excursions as well as a first aid kit and sign in/out attendance forms.
+Staff will be required to take portable records (see records) on any off-site excursions as well as a first aid kit and sign in/out attendance forms.

-Generally, we plan several nature walks around the community and, if possible this year, a few trips to the local playground/ice rink during the year for special social events and one big field trip at the end of the year.
+Generally, we plan several nature walks around the community and, if possible, a few trips to the local playground/ice rink during the year for special social events.
+We aim to have a larger field trip at the end of the year.